Skip to Content

 For some more holiday recipes you can make without needing to use your oven, check out: air fryer turkey breast, air fryer Cornish hen, air fryer air fryer stuffing, or Instant Pot mashed potato

-Scroll down for the printable card with step-by-step instruction for making this air fryer pumpkin pie recipe, or read on for all the details!
+Scroll down for the printable card for this air fryer pumpkin pie recipe, or read on for all the details!

 Full ingredients list and quantities for all ingredients are given in the recipe card below.

 Feel free to substitute canned pumpkin puree in place of fresh (interesting fact: Libby’s canned pumpkin is actually a type of squash).
-You will need around half a 15oz can.
+You will need around 7oz.

 You can also use canned pumpkin pie filling if you’re really pushed for time (and skip the other filling ingredients).